 We will start by creating and running a dummy program in Python which simply prints the "Hello World!" message to the standard output (this is usually the first program you code when learning a new programming language).
 There are two main ways in which you can run code in Python:

-From a file - Create a file named yourfile.py and write your program in it, using your favorite text editor:
+From a file - Create a file named yourfile.py and write your program in it, using your IDE of choosing e.g. PyCharm: